-The COVID-19 pandemic impacted the company during the year.
-The situation related to the pandemic has continued to develop post reporting date, for example, with Melbourne going back into lockdown (and elective surgeries once again deferred) and further government stimulus packages, such as JobKeeper 2.0, being announced.
+The situation related to the pandemic has continued to develop post reporting date with further lockdowns experienced in NSW from late June, and in Victoria and Queensland from July.
 It is therefore not practical to estimate the potential impact, positive or negative, after the reporting date.
-Other than this, no matter of circumstance has arisen since 30 June 2020
+Other than this, no matter of circumstance has arisen since 30 June 2021.